Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is excellent with residents typically located 141 meters from the nearest stop.
-Service frequency averages 1,872 trips per day across all routes, equating to approximately 145 weekly trips per individual stop.
+Service frequency across all routes averages 1,872 trips per day, translating to around 145 weekly trips per individual stop.

 Frequently Asked Questions - Transport